Anuradha2/target-ecommerce-sql-analysis/README.md

 - Mathematical Functions (`ROUND`)

 ## 📊 Business Questions
+The following business questions were analyzed to understand customer behavior, operational efficiency, logistics performance, regional trends, and payment patterns.

 ### 1. Exploratory Analysis
 - What is the structure of the dataset?